| | Excerpt© Hours went by as Serenity sat alone in the cabin. Morgan had

 To make love to you.

 Anger sparked in her eyes, turning them a vibrant shade of blue.
-"Why?"

-"Because everyone on this ship has a duty, mine is to run it, Barney's is to keep peace, and yours is to stay out of our way."
+"Because everyone on this ship has a duty, mine is to run it, Barney's

 She knocked his hand away from her face.
-"I didn't realize I was in anyone's way."
+"I didn't realize I was in

 He closed his eyes and took a deep breath.
 "This isn't a game, Serenity.
-You need to--"

 "Mind my sewing, read some nice, sweet poetry, and do the laundry."